Game Designer vs. Game Developer: Key Differences

 The development process and team dynamics

-Game artists, sound designers, and developers continuously polish every element for quality assurance and ensure their work aligns with that of other teams before they can even think of releasing the final product.
-Whether you adopt a full-time role or work as a freelancer on a project basis, teamwork makes the dream work.
+Game artists, sound designers, and developers continually refine every element for quality assurance and ensure their work aligns with that of other teams before releasing the final product.
+Whether you adopt a full-time role or work as a freelancer on a project basis, teamwork is what moves projects forward.

 Key differences summarized

-The roles of game designers and developers might bleed into each other at times, but their career paths, skill sets, and responsibilities are distinct.
-While game designers are the architects, game developers act as the builders—each role complementing one another in the process of game production.
+The roles of game designers and developers may overlap at times, but their career paths, skill sets, and responsibilities are distinct.
+While game designers are the architects, game developers act as the builders — each role complementing the other in the process of game production.
+This table summarizes the distinct roles, skill sets, and career paths for these professionals.

 Find game designers and developers on Upwork